shamim1258/Shamim/Technology/Django/rest-api.md

 - We can not send Python objects over a network, and hence need a mechanism to translate Django models in other formats like JSON, XML, and vice-versa.
 This sometimes challenging process, also called serialization.
   - GET request : convert from model object to JSON.
   - POST request : convert from JSON to model object can alse called de-serialization.
 - Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.
-Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data.
+Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data. - Serializer classes -
+  - Serializer
+  - ModelSerializer
 - For serialization create file : ```serializers.py```